Gradient-Guided Furthest Point Sampling for Robust Training Set Selection: Methods

-is used, where $d_j$ is the current minimum distance of point $j$ to the existing set $\mathcal{T}$.
+Here, $\beta_k$ is a gradient norm biasing parameter and $d_j$ is the current minimum distance of point $j$ to the existing set $\mathcal{T}$.
 When $\beta_k$ is positive, high-gradient configurations are favored; when $\beta_k$ is negative, low-gradient configurations are favored; when $\beta_k = 0$, standard FPS is recovered.